gggraph/Genesis/README.md

 * set register A value to 16
 * left shift register A data, so multiplying itself by 2
 * push 4 bytes of register A content to the stack
-* jump to func label address
+* jump to func label address, pushing EIP value
-* moving last four bytes of the stack to register D value
+* moving pshed eax content in the stack to register D value
 * return and increment stack pointer by 4
 * set register C value to 0
 * increment C value by 1
 * halt the vm